nordic-institute/REST-adapter-service/README.md

 ```
 After that you can access `http://localhost:8080/rest-adapter-service/` to see the Rest Adapter landing page.

-If customized properties are used, use the following syntax to define a single property, in this case, activate encryption.
+If customized location for ```ConsumerGateway``` and ```ProviderGateway``` properties are used, use the following
+syntax to define
 ```
-./gradlew bootRun -Pencrypted
+./gradlew bootRun --PpropertiesDirectory=/my/conf
 ```

-define properties directory to be used by Spring Boot
+When using default properties file location (classpath) you can pass ```-Pencrypted``` to use the encrypted-profiles
+properties file.
+If that property is not provided, plaintext-profile will be used.
 ```
-./gradlew bootRun  --args="--spring.config.location=/my/conf"
+./gradlew bootRun --Pencryped
 ```

 ## Configuration files location